vineethkumarv/sv-wiki/Processes.md

   //Thread 2
   //Thread 3
 **join**
-In the below we can see that main thread 1 is executed first but main thread 2 is executed after all the child threads are executed and the child threads will execute with the time delays.
+In the below we can see that main thread 1 is executed first but main thread 2 is executed after all the child threads are executed and the child threads will execute according to the time delays.

 ![Untitled Diagram drawio (6)](https://user-images.githubusercontent.com/110509375/186889441-662c114e-ac91-4947-94c8-7c0f303c606c.png)